UHC Day 2019

 What did we learn from supporting these private provider networks that is applicable to the broader discussion on supporting well-functioning mixed health systems?

-We learned that while seismic shifts toward stronger mixed health systems in LMICs require a longer-term time frame, there were tangible wins from this work in terms of incrementally enhanced public-private engagement, which in this context related specifically to social franchise networks and engagement with government (more details on these learnings will be featured in an upcoming knowledge product coauthored by R4D and PSI).
+We learned that while seismic shifts toward stronger mixed health systems in LMICs require a longer-term time frame, there were tangible wins from this work in terms of incrementally enhanced public-private engagement, which in this context related specifically to social franchise networks and engagement with government (more details on these learnings are available in Expanding Access to Voluntary Family Planning Services in Mixed Health Systems: Lessons from linking private health care networks to domestic financing).
 One of the greatest learnings from the work is the critical role governments must play as health system stewards to harness mixed health systems in service of public health goals.
 Specific learnings include:

 1. Governments should focus on creating an enabling environment for engagement between the public and private sectors.